Carrier Command: Gaea Mission: Reception

 The game was released to mixed reviews from critics.
 The game currently holds 60 on Metacritic based on 23 reviews.

 A positive review from Games.cz criticised unused potential and frustration caused by horribly executed AI of units.
 It also means very bad pathfinding which was noted as one of the biggest problems that Realtime strategy could have.
 The review on the other hand praised graphics soundtrack and the gameplay if the player has strong nerves enough to stand the AI.

 The game scored in PC Gamer review with 59%.
 The review concluded with "This much belated franchise-resurrection trips in execution due to unit pathfinding issues and the lack of multiplayer."
 The review criticised the story and characters but the most critical point was the pathfinding of units.

-A negative review was released by Impulse Gamer where the game was given 45%.
-The review criticised poor gameplay, bugs and audio.
-Some praise was gained for visuals on the other hand: The review in the end noted that some problems with the game were probably caused by Duke Nukem syndrome.

 The game was awarded in Booom Contest for being the 3rd best video game developed in the Czech Republic of 2013.